 The 1.5% withhold will apply to all hospitals.
+A hospital with only pay-for-reporting (P4R) measures applicable to it will not be eligible for any bonus, but could earn back 100% of the withhold if it meets both P4R requirements.
+All hospitals must report data for both P4R measures to earn back the withhold for those two P4R measures.
+If the hospital does not achieve 100% on at least one measure, it would not be eligible for any bonus payment.
+If the hospital does not meet at P4R requirements, it would not be eligible for any bonus payment.
 Any hospital with at least one measure applicable to it (including Pay for Reporting measures) will have its withhold at risk.
-For MY 2014, hospitals to which only pay for reporting measures apply can earn their entire withhold by meeting the reporting requirements, though they would not be eligible for the bonus pool.
+For MY 2015, hospitals to which only pay for reporting measures apply can earn their entire withhold by meeting the reporting requirements, though they would not be eligible for the bonus pool.

 i.
+Bonus:

 Hospitals can earn a bonus in addition to their withheld amounts.
 Any bonus will be entirely funded by one or more hospitals forfeiting part or all of their withhold, due to performance or other factors.
+The goal of the methodology is to ensure that a hospital's bonus is proportional to that hospital's share in the total dollar withheld across all hospitals, and that hospital's performance.

-To be eligible for the bonus pool, hospitals must have at least 1 pay-for-performance measure applicable to them, in order to maintain fairness for hospitals that are subject to pay-for-performance measures.
+To be eligible for the bonus pool, hospitals must have at least 1 pay-for-performance measure applicable to them and meet 100% performance on at least one pay-for - performance measure, in order to maintain fairness for hospitals that are subject to pay-for-performance measures.